All Products

 grant select_catalog_role TO rdsdt_dtsacct;

-2. Run the archive log list; command to check whether the Amazon RDS for Oracle instance is running in ARCHIVELOG mode.
+2. Check whether the instance is running in ARCHIVELOG mode:

-3. Enable force logging.
+3. Enable force logging:

 exec rdsadmin.rdsadmin_util.force_logging(p_enable => true);

-4. Enable supplemental logging for primary keys.
+4. Enable supplemental logging for primary keys and unique keys:

 begin rdsadmin.rdsadmin_util.alter_supplemental_logging(p_action => 'ADD',p_type => 'PRIMARY KEY');end;/